 - Aches, pains, numbness or pins and needles in the arms or hands

-But a poor pillow won’t in itself normally cause mid or low back problems.
+But a sub-optimal pillow won’t in itself usually cause mid or low back problems – that would be more likely to be the mattress.

 How can you tell if the pillow you are using at the moment is causing a problem?
 After all, you might just have a poorly neck!
 Ask yourself the following questions;